 Every year the Wilderness Ministry takes students on week-long outdoor adventures over spring break.
 These trips have gone to places like the mountains of North Carolina or New Hampshire, the deserts and rocks of Utah or southern California, and all the way to the volcanoes of Ecuador.
 The experiences are designed to challenge students physically, mentally, and spiritually and help them grow in their relationships with themselves, with others, with the natural world, and with God.
 Choose your own spring break adventure!

 We will spend a week exploring one of the largest and best preserved barrier islands on the east coast.
-Cumberland Island is home to pristine maritime forests and miles of undeveloped beaches.
-We will learn backpacking and camping skills as we traverse the island on foot.
-We may also encounter feral horses and some of 335 bird species.
+Cumberland Island is only accessible by ferry and is home to pristine maritime forests, civil war era ruins, and miles of undeveloped beaches.
+We will learn backpacking and camping skills as we traverse the island on foot, and we may encounter wildlife such as feral horses and some of 335 bird species.
 During our week together we will explore the themes of identity, community, and spirituality.
 The trip will be physically and mentally challenging but will also include time for rest and reflection.
-No backpacking experience required.
+No equipment or experience required.
 Cost: $300